apache/beam/website/src/documentation/transforms/python/element-wise/filter.md

 ## Examples

-### Function

-`Filter` accepts a function that receives the element as the first argument, and returns `True` if the element will be kept, or `False` if the element will be filtered out.
+In the following examples, we create a pipeline with a `PCollection` of produce their icon, name, and duration.
+Then, we apply `Filter` in multiple ways to filter out produce by their duration value.

+### Example 1: Filtering with a function

+We define a function `is_perennial` which returns `True` if the element's duration equals `'perennial'`, and `False` otherwise.
+`Filter` accepts this function, keeps elements that return `True`, and filters out the remaining elements.

 ```py
 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/transforms/element_wise/filter.py tag:filter_function %}```